-And, if your kids love muffins as much as mine do, be sure to also make my Banana Carrot Muffins with Raisins and Zucchini Banana Chocolate Chip Muffins!
+And, if your kids love muffins as much as mine do, be sure to also make my other muffin recipes, like Banana Carrot Muffins with Raisins and Zucchini Banana Chocolate Chip Muffins!

-- This super tasty lemon blueberry muffins contain almond flour, yogurt, olive oil, fresh lemon, and blueberries.
+- 'Healthy Muffins' These super tasty lemon muffins contain almond flour, yogurt, olive oil, fresh lemon, and blueberries.
 You can't say that for most other muffins!

 - Olive oil is used in place of butter.
 Can you believe it?
 That's right.
-I use extra virgin olive oil (excellent source of omega-3's) and they taste amazing!
+I use extra virgin olive oil (an excellent source of omega-3's) and they taste amazing!

 Ingredient Notes

-- Lemon Lemon juice and lemon zest are used in this recipe.
+- Lemon Fresh lemon juice and lemon zest are used in this recipe.
 Aside from adding amazing flavor, lemon juice contains vitamin C and it adds moisture to this recipe.
 Lemons can be found year-round in the States.
 I always keep them on hand.

 - Yogurt Use plain yogurt.
-Either traditional or Greek yogurt can be used.
+Plain Greek yogurt can be used but the muffins will be denser.
 For a lighter muffin, use traditional yogurt.

-- Flour Almond Flour and All-purpose flour.
-A combination of flours are used to achieve the perfect consistency.
-Almond flour is made by grinding up blanched almonds.
+- Almond Flour Used in addition to All-Purpose flour.
+Almond flour is made by grinding up blanched almonds and it helps to make moist muffins and it adds a light texture to these muffins.
 Almonds contain fiber, omega-3 and monounsaturated fats, protein, vitamin E, manganese, magnesium, and more.

 - Sugar One of the trickiest parts in developing this recipe was finding the right amount of sugar to include.
 This is because sugar does more than just sweeten a muffin.
 It also contributes to the consistency of the muffin.

-Here's a quick overview of the steps to make these refreshing blueberry muffins.
+Here's a quick overview of the steps to make these refreshing lemon yogurt muffins.
 For full ingredients and instructions, scroll down to the recipe.

-- Add flours, sugar, lemon zest, baking powder, and baking soda together in a medium sized mixing bowl and mix well.
+- Add flours, sugar, fresh lemon zest, baking powder, and baking soda together in a large mixing bowl and mix well.

-- Bake for 18-20 minutes, until a toothpick comes out clean.
+- Divide batter evenly into a lined muffin tin (12 muffins) and bake in a preheated oven for 18-20 minutes, until a toothpick comes out clean.

 - Do not overmix.
 There should be lumps in the batter.

-- Let the muffins cool completely before eating them.
+- Let the muffins cool completely on a wire rack before eating them.
 I know it will be tempting to snag a taste, but allowing the muffins to cool allows the lemon flavor to settle in and it will prevent the muffins from sticking to the muffin liners.

 - Muffins shrink a little as they cool which makes it easier to remove the muffin liner.